 What extracurricular activities have you become involved in since joining A&O (Sports teams / music / pro bono etc)?

-I am one of the pro bono ambassadors for Business Services, a role which I am very passionate about.
-This role enables me to give back, encourage and engage with others.
+I am one of the pro bono ambassadors for Business Services/HR, a role which I am very passionate about.
+This role enables me to give back, encourage, and engage with others.
 I have taken part and supported numerous events throughout the years at A&O – such as collectively encouraging others to give to a “Hygiene Bank Drive”, whereby we collected hygiene products for a women’s safe house which we then delivered to them.
 I also participate in the annual London Legal Walk, in which law firms across London come together and walk for charity.
-Last year around 15,000 people took part, all funds raised support free legal advice charities in London.
+Around 15,000 people took part on the last walk, with all funds raised supporting free legal advice charities in London.

 What gets you out of bed in the morning?

 My grandchildren get me out of bed in the morning … The youngest has just learnt how to FaceTime but sadly still has no concept of time!
-I always look forward to each new day – being on the front-line you never know who you will meet, or what new challenges you may encounter.
+I always look forward to each new day – being part of A&O’s Business Teams you never know who you will meet, or what new challenges you may encounter.
 I always have a smile on my face because I am grateful I was able to get out of bed!